 Industrial and logistics real estate remained resilient in the major submarkets due to limited supply and strong leasing demand from third-party logistics companies.
-In Shanghai, industrial rents rose 0.2% quarter-over-quarter and recorded 2.4% growth year-over-year; meanwhile, vacancy edged up 0.8 percentage points to 8.1%, as leasing of newly completed supply in emerging submarkets slowed modestly.
+In Shanghai, industrial rents rose 2.1% year-over-year and vacancy ended the quarter at only 6.8%, due to strong take-up of newly completed supply in emerging submarkets.

-Hong Kong’s office vacancy climbed to 8.9%, the highest level in 15 years.
+Hong Kong’s office vacancy climbed to nearly 9%, the highest level in 15 years.

 Cap rates have tightened, but spreads are still wide as compared to the previous peak in 2006-2007.

-On the real estate front, the spread between prime office cap rates and Korean government bond yields (i.e., 5-year treasury bonds) stood at 290 basis points, which is still above the 10-year average of approximately 260 basis points.
+On the real estate front, the spread between prime office cap rates and Korean government bond yields stood at 280 basis points, which is above the 10-year average of approximately 260 basis points.
 Despite the pandemic, office fundamentals remain robust, with strong tenant demand for office space and heightened investment appetite for stabilized core office assets.
-Cap rates for prime office assets continued to compress and are at historic lows.
-Investment activity in the commercial office sector was extremely robust, driven by abundant liquidity in the Korean market and heightened investor demand for stable core assets.
-In 2020, office transaction volume reached a record high of $12 billion, which surpasses the previous record by 13%.
-Prime office vacancy in Seoul’s major business districts was 14.4% as of the fourth quarter, and vacancy increased due to the completion of a few new large office assets in the Yeouido business district and a large office complex in the Gangnam business district.
+Cap rates for prime office assets continue to compress and are at historic lows.
+Investment activity momentum in the commercial office sector continued in the first quarter; transaction volume hit $4 billion, which is 30% of last year’s record high total volume.
+Prime office vacancy in Seoul’s major business districts was 14.9% in the first quarter.
+Vacancy remains relatively high due to the completion of a few new large office assets in the Yeouido business district and a large office complex in the Gangnam business district.
 Despite the new supply, net absorption of existing office space across the three major business districts in Seoul has remained positive since 2020.
 Vacancy is expected to stabilize, as there is limited supply going forward.

-Leasing and investment momentum in the logistics sector remains robust, with the outbreak of COVID-19 catalyzing the continued growth of the e-commerce industry.
+Leasing and investment activity in the logistics sector remain robust, with the outbreak of COVID-19 catalyzing the continued growth of the e-commerce industry.
 Modern and efficient logistics facilities in the greater Seoul area have only frictional vacancy—3.4% as of the first quarter.
-Cap rates for logistics centers have compressed rapidly over the last three years, decreasing approximately 200 basis points.
-In fact, for the first time ever, a few prime logistics assets recently traded at cap rates near prime office cap rates of 4.0%.
+Cap rates for logistics centers have compressed sharply over the past three years, decreasing approximately 200 basis points.
+For the first time, several prime logistics assets have traded at cap rates near prime office cap rates of 4.0%.

-Despite tight regulations aimed at curbing speculative investments in the residential sector, residential prices in Seoul have continued to rise—increasing 19.5% year-over-year as of March 2021.
+Despite tight regulations aimed at curbing speculative investments in the residential sector, residential prices in Seoul have continued to rise—increasing 19.5% year-over-year as of June 2021.
 Ill-conceived government measures, such as restricting supply in core Seoul markets, have contributed to price increases in the sector.

 For more information on Asia Real Estate, visit angelogordon.com/strategies/real-estate/asia-real-estate/